jesusxambro/jesusxambro/README.md

 ### Some things about me:

-* :technologist: I'm currently working on front-end technologies.
+* :technologist: I'm currently working on learning about React.
 * :book: I'm finishing up a Bachelor's in Computer Science.
-* :camera: Street photography is my favorite.
+* :camera: I'm a photographer and street photography is my favorite.
 * :grey_question: Ask me a question!
 I love to share what I've learned.